 - Your first task is to open the “Firewall and network protection” section of Windows Security on your PC.
 You can do that by simply searching for it using the Windows Start menu.
 Complete this to get to the next step.

 2. Once done, a new window will launch, and it’ll be a part of the Windows Security department, as mentioned earlier.
 You must click “Allow an app through firewall” to get to the next step.

 3. You now have to make a couple of clicks in the following window that opens after completing the last step.
 Click on “Change settings” first to make the “Allow another app” option accessible.
 Once done, click on the latter and see yourself opening another window.

-5. Once you have found the V Rising executable file application along with the other one, select them both and add them to the list of inclusive apps.
+5. Once you have found the V Rising executable file application and the other one, select them both and add them to the list of inclusive apps.
 This will take you back to the previous small-scale window where the V Rising game files will be listed with specific names under the “Apps” section.
-Click on “Add” to allow both of the apps through Windows Firewall.
+Click on “Add” to allow both apps through Windows Firewall.
 You’ve made most of the progress in completing this step.
 Continue the hustle to get to the bottom of it all.

 Forward Your Router’s Ports

 One of the first potential fixes to help you find your way with the V Rising server issue in the game revolves around forwarding some of your internet router’s ports.
 Out of all the other fixes people have tried, this one really sets things in motion.
 However, you don’t have to forward all of your router’s ports to get the game’s multiplayer to start working again.